-Let’s get the NYC Half Course Strategy 2018 straight today.
-With the new course of the NYC Half Marathon in 2018 there comes a new strategy for the race.
-If you’re not familiar with the new course yet please read the article about the NYC Half 2018 course before you continue reading this article.
+Let’s get the NYC Half Course Strategy 2024 straight today.
+With the new course of the NYC Half Marathon back in 2018 and a few changes in 2019, there comes a new strategy for the race.
+If you’re not familiar with the new course yet please read the article about the NYC Half 2024 course before you continue reading this article.

-Everybody who ran the NYC Half Marathon before they changed the course was able to enjoy a challenging start in Central Park with a downhill 6-miles run to the finish line.
+Everybody who ran the NYC Half Marathon before they changed the course was able to enjoy a challenging start in Central Park with a downhill 6-mile run to the finish line.
 Now runners are facing the opposite.
-The first 2 miles of the race are downhill.
+There is a hill in Prospect Park at Mile One and then while running towards Manhattan Bridge it’s a nice downhill.
 This can be tricky for some of us and here is why:

 Focussing on effort not pace is key

 NYC Half course strategy 2024: Pretend that you’re NOT running a race and focus on your effort at the beginning of the race.
 Shut down your emotions.

 Don’t pay attention to what everybody else is doing.
 Let all the others who want to run ahead of you, get ahead of you.
 They are either the faster runner or making a big mistake.

 Either way, you don’t want to run with them, right?
 Focus on your breathing and good form while running the hill in Prospect Park.
 Keep the effort steady.